- Artificial Intelligence

 This plugin requires a cable accessory to easily connect your servo to the EZ-B v4 or IoTiny.
-You can find the cable accessory in EZ-Robot's store by clicking here
+You can find the cable accessory in EZ-Robot's store by clicking here.
+If you desire to READ servo positions, the cable will need to be modified.
+There are instructions below for connecting the servo to READ positioning.

 There are two options for connecting the Dynamixel servos.
 The default option for the EZ-B v4 (not IoTiny) is UART 1 (port D5).
 The second option is low speed serial of any digital port for both EZ-B v4 and IoTiny.
 To reference the pins of the EZ-B, consult the tutorial for the EZ-B by clicking here.

-Most Dynamixel servo documentation states the operating voltage is between 9-12 volts, with optimal being 11 volts.
+Most Dynamixel servo documentation states the operating voltage in the manual.
 Check the documentation for your dynamixel servo model to ensure your power source is sufficient.
 If you experience unusual behavior of Dynamixel servos, the first common issue is insufficient power.
-Symptoms will be flashing error LED's on the servos or non-operation.

 The Dynamixel servos each have a unique ID.
 Because they are chained together through one cable, each servo must be given a unique ID. servos with the same ID will respond to the same commands, and therefore mirror their behaviour.
 New Dynamixel servos come pre-configured with the ID of 01. servo V0 relates to dynamixel ID:0, V1 is dynamixel ID:1, v2 is dynamixel ID:2, and so on...